BJP senior quits post after controversial video, party forms probe panel | Politics

 Senior BJP leader from Tamil Nadu, K T Raghavan on Tuesday quit as the party's state general secretary, after a controversial video involving him surfaced in the social media.

-He claimed the video was aimed to tarnish his image and also that of the party.
+The Congress' state unit filed a complaint with the state police chief, demanding the arrest of Raghavan.
+He claimed the video was aimed at tarnishing his image and also that of the party.
 Immediately after he learnt about it, he conferred with the BJP's Tamil Nadu president K Annamalai and resigned.

 Later, Annamalai announced the constitution of a panel to probe sexual allegations against party members and said Raghavan will prove his ''innocence.''
 The party chief informed that he had ordered the constitution of a committee under BJP state secretary Malarkody to probe the allegations. ''Women in our party are held in esteem and they are safe,'' Annamalai said.